-Qwen Image 2512 LoRA Trainer
+Qwen Image 2512 LoRA Trainer API Documentation

 Playground

-Try it on WavespeedAI!Qwen-Image-2512 LoRA Trainer lets you train custom LoRA models 10x faster with style, character, and object training.
+Try it on WaveSpeedAI!Qwen-Image-2512 LoRA Trainer lets you train custom LoRA models 10x faster with style, character, and object training.
 From concept to model in minutes, not hours—upload a ZIP file containing images to start.
 Ready-to-use REST inference API, best performance, no cold starts, affordable pricing.

 Features